Zeioth/termux-docker/README.md

 * **Does my device need to be rooted?** No.
 * **Do I need to run the docker images every time?** No. You can see we are using "--restart=always" which means the images will run automatically every time you run "startqemu.sh".
 * **Give me a short explanation about everything** The setup.sh script uses qemu to create a virtual machine based on an alpine iso image, then docker is installed on it.
 From this point you can optionally install the rest of the software using docker.
 Docker run containers.
 Kubernetes is used for automated deployment.
 Portainer allow you to manage containers visually.
 Prometheus can be connected to everything to gather data.
 Grafana is a frontent for prometheus, mostly used to check logs.
 * **How do I make changes in a container permanent?** You can see when we use 'docker run' we are always using the -v parameter.
 That's a volume.
-Let's imagine we want to run the kubernetes container with a volume.
-You can do something like '-v $HOME/workspaces/kubernetes:$HOME/workspaces/kubernetes', that way the changes you make inside the '~/workspaces/kubernetes' directory of the container, will remain under termux $HOME/workspaces/kubernetes, even after you stop the container.
-Handy!
+After you exit your container, volumes will remain.
+By default we use ~/docker-volumes/container-name.
+Remember this IS inside the qemu virtual machine, NOT in your Termux directories.